tomasdepi/wonsible/README.md

 * command (run random remote commands)

-I decided to merge some into the same module, since the purposes are related (like create a file and directory), therefore we have four modules but they support the six fuctionalities
+I decided to merge some into the same module, since the purposes are related (like create a file and directory), therefore we have four modules but they support the six fuctionalities.

 ### Package Module